12 Game-Changing Ways to Organize With a Lazy Susan

 Organize with a Lazy Susan?
 Game-changing?
 Quite possibly, yes!
 If you haven’t tried it, you seriously don’t know what you’re missing.

 The Lazy Susan is an ingenious invention that many overlook when it comes to organizing their home.
 Some folks even say it’s not for them.
-But as you’ll see in the examples I’ve collected below, this little turntable of awesomeness can do amazing things in otherwise challenging spaces.
+But as you’ll see in the examples I’ve collected below, this little turntable of awesomeness can store a variety of items in otherwise challenging spaces.

 This post contains affiliate links.
-As an Amazon Affiliate, I may earn a commission on qualified purchases, at absolutely no cost to you.
+As an Amazon Associate, I may earn a small commission on qualified purchases, at absolutely no cost to you.
 Please see the Disclaimer for more information.

 1. Store Pots and Pans in a Lazy Susan Cabinet

-Organizing pots and pans (and lids) in the kitchen is a big challenge for many people.
-It’s a pain to bend down and wrestle that big sauce pan from the back of the cabinet, and then you’ve got to find the lid somewhere in the mess, too.
+Organizing pots and pans (and lids) is a major kitchen organization challenge for many people.
+It’s a pain to bend down and wrestle that big saucepan from the back of the cabinet, and then you’ve got to find the lid somewhere in the mess, too.

 If your kitchen is equipped with a Lazy Susan cabinet, try storing pots and pans there instead.
 You can keep your larger, heavier pans on the bottom and smaller pots and a lid rack on top.